Irom1/terminal/README.md

 # terminal
-Creates files in a terminal like experience
+Creates files in a terminal like experience for creating and editing files